shmalebx9/illegal-vim/README.md

 ## Requirements

 + Nerd Fonts.
-I'm using [FiraCode](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode)
+I'm using [Iosevka](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Iosevka)
 + nnn-nerd.
 Get it as a static binary from the [releases](https://github.com/jarun/nnn/releases)
 + Vim-Plug.
 Follow their [instructions](https://github.com/junegunn/vim-plug)
-+ gvim.
++ neovim.
 Get it from your distro's repo.
++ [Alacritty terminal](https://github.com/alacritty/alacritty).
+Get it from your distro's repo.
++ Python3 and pyvim.
+Get pip3 from your distro's repo.
++ wmctrl.
+Get it from your distro's repo.

 ## Installation

 + Clone the repo & enter directory
 + Copy gtk theme to match ayu theme.

-`cp -r materia-ayu-m ~./local/share/themes/`

-+ Copy vimrc to .vimrc
++ Copy configs to .config/nvim/

-`cp .vimrc ~/.vimrc`
+`cp *.vim ~/.config/nvim/`

 + Copy svim to somewhere in your $ PATH